meteyilmazbas1/DSA210-Project/README.md

 ### Motivation
 One of the most traded agricultural products and a vital export for many tropical economies is coffee.
- I chose this subject to research how environmental factors affect the volatility of the coffee market.
+ I chose this subject to research how environmental factors affect the volatility of the coffee market in the coffee-producing countries.
  My objective is to determine whether coffee prices in producing nations are related to temperature and precipitation change.
+I also use Starbucks store counts to see if countries with larger coffee markets react differently to climate-driven price changes.

 ### Research Questions
 How do temperature and rainfall changes in producer countries affect coffee production?
 Can we predict coffee price volatility using combined climate, production, and transportation variables?
+Does the size of a country’s coffee retail market (Starbucks store counts) influence the relationship between climate variables and price change?
 ### Hypothesis
-H₀: Coffee prices depend only on market forces and are not significantly affected by transport or production disruptions.
-H₁: Climate-related changes in production and disruptions in maritime transportation have a measurable and combined impact on coffee price volatility.
+H₀: Starbucks store counts has no relationship with the impact of climate variables on coffee prices.
+H₁: Higher store counts show stronger or more stable links between climate variables and price fluctuations.

 ### Data and Sources